Trexology/laravel-pointable/README.md

 use Trexology\Pointable\Traits\Pointable as PointableTrait;
 use Illuminate\Database\Eloquent\Model;

-class Post extends Model implements Pointable
+class User extends Model implements Pointable
 {
     use PointableTrait;
 }